Homeschool mama self-care means we identify when we don’t feel happy.Teresa Wiedrick

-I intended to wake at that time yesterday.
+I intended to wake at that time the night before.
 Yet, I would have gladly ignored the alarm for another half hour to finish my dream.

 When I descended to the main level, I felt draggy and achy.
 Two kids said they were achy and sick to their stomachs.

-This was an unpleasant start to the day.
+This was going to be an unpleasant start to our homeschool day.

 I make my coffee: too much water, not enough coffee grounds.
-The shot of caffeine that normally energized me wasn’t enough.
-I might need six mugs of coffee today.
+The shot of caffeine that normally energized me was not enough.
+I might need six mugs.

-There’s an undeniable reality about parenting: if you’re happy, sad, mad or glad, you’ll see that reflected in your kids.
+There’s an undeniable reality about homeschool parenting: if you’re happy, sad, mad or glad, you’ll see reflected in your kids.

-I’m not trying to suggest they are a full mirror image of ourselves.
-They have their separate personalities, energies and approaches, but I’ve learned that if I’m not feeling great, they will feed on my energy.
-If I’m chipper, they feed on that energy too.
+I’m not suggesting they are a full mirror image of ourselves.
+They have their separate personalities, energies, and approaches, but I’ve learned that if I’m not feeling great, they will feed on my energy.
+If I’m chipper, they feed on my energy too.

 Kinda like a mama bird feeding her baby birds.
-Though I’m not feeding them melancholic pills before my period.
-I’m not feeding them amphetamines when I’m happy.
+Though I’m not feeding them melancholic pills right before my period.
+And I’m not feeding them amphetamines when I’m happy.